HalphasX/Oh-Village/README.md

       5.
     </td>
     <td>
-      Completion of gameplay animation : <br>
+      Completion of Settings Menu and How to Play Menu : <br>
+      - Creation of SFX (BGM and Sound Effects) <br>
-      - Weapons, spells, and deployment of character cards
+      - Tutorial, Rules, and Card Lists of the game.
     </td>
     <td>
       04/07/21